 ID protection services cost $10 to $30 a month.
 But you don’t need to spend that money.
 You can do much of what a monitoring service does yourself for free.

 The biggest problem Checkbook has with credit monitoring services is the hype and fear tactics often used in their advertising.
 For example, many services now claim to monitor the dark web.
 This sounds impressive, but with so many breaches in the last few years, chances are your personal information is already on the dark web.
 Even if a monitoring service finds it there, there’s nothing it can do to remove it.

 Many of these companies also brag about covering your losses up to a million dollars.
 Just more hype.
 Most identity theft victims do not have any out-of-pocket losses.
 When fraud occurs, financial institutions and credit card companies typically make victims whole, so any million-dollar promise is basically useless.
 Most of the hassles caused by identity theft involve the time it takes to document the fraud, canceling accounts, and opening new ones.
 None of this is reimbursable by any identity theft insurance policy.

 Beware phishing scams and follow other smart security precautions.

 Thieves prefer to hack the weakest link in a long security chain, and that link is often you.
-They’ll “phish” for your login credentials by sending you an email, text, instant message, or online pop-up that looks like it comes from your bank, credit-card issuer, credit union, investment company, or other financial institution.
-The imposter alerts you to some “problem” with your account, directs you to click a link to a bogus website that looks just like your financial institution’s online portal, urgently pressures you to log into your account, then captures your username, password, and any information needed to clear other security hurdles.
+They’ll “phish” for your login credentials by sending you an email, text, instant message, or online pop-up that looks like it comes from your financial institution, credit card company, or other trusted business.
+These bogus alerts warn you there’s an “urgent problem” with your account, and you need to log on right away by clicking on a link in the message.
+Do that—and please don’t—and you’ll land on a bogus website that looks just like the legitimate online portal, where you will be asked to log in to your account.
+When you do that, the crooks capture your username, password, and any login credentials they can use to break into that account.

 Other basic do’s and don’ts to protect your identity, credit, and assets: